Responsible Sourcing

 JBS has a five-pronged approach to combating potential deforestation in our supply chain that is centered on:

-1. A zero-tolerance deforestation sourcing policy
+1. Deforestation zero-tolerance sourcing policy

 2. Supply chain monitoring and enforcement